IoannisChalk/Portfolio/README.md

   Designed and implemented a ResNet-50 architecture with skip connections to train very deep convolutional networks for image classification.
 Leveraged TensorFlow and Keras to build state-of-the-art models with improved accuracy and scalability.

 - ### "Transfer Learning with MobileNetV2 for Image Classification"
-  Adapted and fine-tuned a pre-trained MobileNetV2 model for binary classification, leveraging transfer learning on ImageNet features.
-Implemented data preprocessing, augmentation, and final layer optimization for improved accuracy.
+  Adapted and fine-tuned a pre-trained MobileNetV2 model for binary classification of images, distinguishing between alpacas and non-alpacas.
+Leveraged transfer learning on ImageNet features to build a robust model.
+Implemented advanced data preprocessing techniques, including dataset splitting, normalization, and augmentation (e.g., random flips and rotations).
+Optimized the final dense layers for the specific target classes and evaluated the model's performance using accuracy and loss metrics.

 - ### "Object Detection for Autonomous Driving Using YOLO" Implemented the YOLO model for car detection, including bounding box generation, non-max suppression, and intersection over union (IoU) for enhanced accuracy.
 Processed real-world datasets with TensorFlow for robust object detection in autonomous driving scenarios.